MicrosoftDocs/entra-docs/docs/identity/conditional-access/concept-conditional-access-cloud-apps.md

 ### Microsoft Azure Management

-When Conditional Access policy is targeted to the Microsoft Azure Management application, within the Conditional Access policy app picker the policy will be enforced for tokens issued to application IDs of a set of services closely bound to the portal.
+When you target the Microsoft Azure Management application, policy is enforced for tokens issued to a set of services closely bound to the portal.
+This grouping includes the application IDs of:

 - Azure Resource Manager
 - Azure portal, which also covers the Microsoft Entra admin center
 - Azure Data Lake
 - Application Insights API
 - Log Analytics API

 Because the policy is applied to the Azure management portal and API, services, or clients with an Azure API service dependency, can indirectly be impacted.
 For example:

 - Classic deployment model APIs
 - Azure PowerShell
 - Azure CLI
 - Azure DevOps
 - Azure Data Factory portal
 - Azure Event Hubs
 - Azure Service Bus
 - Azure SQL Database
 - SQL Managed Instance
 - Azure Synapse
 - Visual Studio subscriptions administrator portal
 - Microsoft IoT Central

 > [!NOTE]